 This lack of trust means people won’t engage with each other to invent either, they just work as a cog in the big organizational wheel they are designed to be a part of, taking inputs and producing outputs.
 Acting like machines.
 Doing the same repetitive things over and over again.
 In this mindset, and often reinforced by company structures and tools, speed is not possible.
 What makes it possible are trustworthy networks.

-Trust: What’s in a Word
+Building a Foundation of Trust: What’s in a Word

 We use words all the time in business without really knowing what they mean.
 Without an operational description that enables us to act with them.
 Trust is one of those words.
 If you ask 100 different people what trust is you will likely get 100 different answers.
 The same is the case for a whole host of words like: value, authority, leadership, autonomy, strategy, purpose, identity, technology, ethics, cost, etc. You get the point.

 The notion of an operational description was brought to my attention by Toby Hecht, a teacher of mine for more than 20 years whom I met while I worked at GE and he was on staff at Croutonville.
 Toby is a business philosopher and a highly successful entrepreneur and teacher.
 He pointed out to me that in other professions, like law and engineering for instance, practitioners all share the same operational description of words like a “contract” or “stress”.
 Without agreements about what those words mean these communities can’t work effectively together.
 It would be impossible for a judge to adjudicate a contract dispute if there was no agreement first about what a contract was.
 Bridges would be small and simple or falling down all the time if engineers hadn’t agreed on the operational description for stress and continued deepened the meaning and practices associated with it over time.